Based on four people sharing

 You will be free to go anytime and there will be a transport system as well, as per the program.

 Will "Quad" and "Triple" rooms be bigger?

 During the Hajj season in Makkah and Madinah, the third and fourth beds in a “quad” and “triple” room are sometimes extra roll-away type beds.
 These rooms would otherwise normally be “double” rooms i.e. a room that only sleeps two twin beds or one double/king-size bed.
-Remember, the usual room configuration standards for Saudi hotels especially in Madinah, and in Makkah too, are different from international standards.
+Note, the usual room configuration standards for Saudi hotels especially in Madinah, and in Makkah too, are different from international standards.
 This might mean that rooms feel a bit less spacious.
-If you want to avoid any issues like this, we advise you to book a double room and that way you will be guaranteed that the hotel will not try to take advantage of you.
-However please note that this year we have booked two hotels in Madinah and Makkah that have excellent reputations for giving full sized beds to ALL occupants in all-sized rooms, so we hope this will be honoured inshallah.
+If you want to avoid any issues like this, we advise you to book a double room.

 Are you able to take disabled or very elderly pilgrims?